 As homebrewers advance, one of the first things they add to their equipment is a secondary fermenter, preferably a glass carboy.
 This is just an additional fermenter, which allows you to rack your beer off the trub in the primary fermenter so that it can be aged.
 If left on the trub too long, the beer will eventually develop off-flavors.
 Many beer styles benefit from extended aging, and a secondary fermenter allows you to age your beer without risk of developing off-flavors from aging in the primary fermenter.
-You can use to heart, will make your beer a whole lot better."
+You can use your bottling bucket as a secondary fermenter; just rack back to your cleaned and sanitized primary fermenter when you need to bottle.